[Attention runners] Avoid injuries and run stronger by improving your muscle tone with this guide

 I will also tell you how supplements can boost you to achieve superior results.

-- All you eat are carbs
+1. All you eat is carbohydrates

 We agree.
 Consuming carbohydrates is essential because they are your main source of energy.

-- Your vegetables are just the accompaniment
+1. Your vegetables are just the accompaniment

 Like any other sport, running can make you fall in love.